YutongGu/DPSReportLog/README.md

 ---------------------------Using the GUI-------------------------------

+Viewing reports:
+- To view reports, select the entire row by clicking on th leftmost cell and press 'v'
+- To view individual cells select the desired cell and press 'v'

 Update button:
 - The update button will pull the most recent reports from the dps website and update them to "MainDataset.dps."
 - ***It is important to check the spelling of new reports because the conversion from the oridinal .pdf to .txt is not perfect***